asset-pipe/asset-pipe-client/README.md

 -   `options.logger` - An optional log4js compatible logger.
 See [abslog](https://www.npmjs.com/package/abslog) for more information
 -   `options.development` - Puts the client in development mode.
 For use with the client.middleware() function (see below).
 Default `false`
 -   `options.publish` - Puts the client in publish mode.
 For use with the client.middleware() function (see below).
 Default `false`
+-   `options.tag` - Optionally define a tag to be used when publishing assets to an asset server.
+For use with the client.middleware() function (see below).
+Required when `publish` is `true`.
 -   `options.js` - Optionally define the full path to a JavaScript file.
 For use with the client.middleware() function (see below)
 -   `options.css` - Optionally define the full path to a CSS style file.
 For use with the client.middleware() function (see below)